dullroar/ten-steps-to-linux-survival/Step00.md

 Some of the OS versions are strong in security, or networking, or as a desktop.
-Certain things are "built-in" to the operating system but most are installed as packages, and depending on the source of the package it may or may not work correctly on another "*IX" system without effort.
+Certain things are "built-in" to the operating system but most are installed as packages, and depending on the source of the package it may or may not work correctly on another "UNIX" system without effort.

 It is similar to the history and relationship between `COMMAND.EXE` in DOS and `CMD.EXE` in Windows 10, where this would work in both: